chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 ```
 Explanation:

-1. We define `observeTextFieldChanges()` method in header file, because we need to start observe changes in `UITextField` from other places.
+1. We define `observeTextFieldChanges()` method in the header file because we need to start observing changes in `UITextField` from other places.
-2. Also this method will be extended in next steps.
-For now it only contains line to observe changes for `UIKeyboardDidShowNotification` notifications.
+2. Also, this method will be extended in next steps.
+For now, it only contains the line to observe changes for `UIKeyboardDidShowNotification` notifications.
-3. To get frame of keyboard we need to get it's value from dictionary by key named `UIKeyboardFrameBeginUserInfoKey`.
+3. To get the frame of the keyboard we need to get its value from the dictionary by key named `UIKeyboardFrameBeginUserInfoKey`.

-Next step is to implement logic of showing and hiding suggestions view.
+Next step is to implement the logic of showing and hiding suggestions view.

 ``` objc
 // in UITextField+AutoSuggestion.m